rust-lang/rfcs/active/0000-auto-tupling-at-call-sites.md

 arguments and/or variable arity functions have gone down this road; I am explicitly trying to avoid it.

-## Auto-tupling alone
+## Generalized auto-tupling alone

 My original proposal that I posted to [discuss] did not have "auto-unit'ing".
 Instead it used a more general notion of auto-tupling, where all omitted arguments where replaced with a single unit `()` value.
-While this orignally appealed to me, I think "auto-unit'ing" will allow for cleaner code than this generalize auto-tupling.
+While this orignally appealed to me, "auto-unit'ing" allow for clean code in many cases.

 [discuss]: http://discuss.rust-lang.org/t/pre-rfc-auto-tupling-at-call-sites/175/

+The main reason I was considering generalized auto-tupling was to enable client-side flexibility in more cases (i.e. in the `print_report` example above, under generalized auto-tupling, both the `format` and `output` arguments to `print_report` would forced to be carried in a single paramteric formal argument at the end of the argument list, and thus client code would be able to freely override the protocol for how either is handled).
+However, I think this motivation seems relatively weak (since it requires much foresight on the part of the library designer and also much ingenuity on the part of the client), so I was willing to forego this approach and instead propose auto-unit'ing as a cleaner alternative.

 # Unresolved questions